smrini/connection-config/readme.md

 # connection-config

-This repo is used to host configuration files that fix the connection issues of Terminal on Ubuntu machines at my school with Proxy.
-Don't use it unless you are from my school almata.cat.
+This repo is used to host configuration files that fix the Terminal connection issues of Ubuntu machines at my school with Proxy.
+Don't use it unless you are from my school almata.cat

 ## Usage